 If you want to sit outside after sunset then a collapsable solar lantern can easily provide some gentle light.
 You can leave it folded up on your dashboard to charge in the daytime so there's no extra drain on your leisure batteries either.

-Sitting around a cozy camp fire late into the evening with a drink or two in hand is just one of the many joys of van life.
+Sitting around a cosy campfire late into the evening with a drink or two in hand is just one of the many joys of van life.

 Having a portable fire pit is a great way to do this safely without scorching your surroundings.
 Plus, this one can fold down when not in use so won't take up much space in your van.

-A camping shovel isn’t maybe the first thing you think of as an essential camper van accessory but it’s surprisingly handy.
-It’s ideal to bury your business in the woods, dig your tires out of a rut and may other things besides.
+A camping shovel isn't maybe the first thing you think of as an essential camper van accessory but it's surprisingly handy.
+It's ideal for burying your business in the woods, digging your tires out of a rut and many other things besides.

 A sturdy camping knife can come in really handy, if you want to cut some small bits of wood to make a campfire, for example.

 Midges, the tiny pesky critters are a real problem when touring Scotland in your campervan.
-They all reside at the most beautiful spots of the country but are not dangerous, just very annoying.
+They all reside in the most beautiful spots of the country but are not dangerous, just very annoying.